 Being an NHRA employee allowed me to shoot from a unique spot, on the television scaffold that straddled the finish line.
 Back then it was the Diamond P days and their guy was Wayne Womack.
 Wayne and I spent a lot of time chatting between runs and all he asked was that I stay out of the way of his pan, so I usually just sat on the edge of the platform below his lens.

-Getting there meant a money-bar climb up the side, which was way easier than coming down, but I survived without incident.
+Getting there meant a monkey-bar climb up the side, which was way easier than coming down, but I survived without incident.

 I thought I’d share some of the wild moments I was lucky to catch.
 I had by this time graduated to better equipment and a fast motor drive, but because running color photos in ND was still cost-prohibitive, all of my stuff is in black and white.
 I wish a lot of this stuff was in color.